princekayph/Finace-Tracker/README.md

 # Finace-Tracker
-an app to track your monthly spending
+an app to track your monthly spending locally